CBoettcher16590/developing-software-intro-final/README.md

 ```
 ## Calculator Information

-The calculator in this version(1.1.3) has two functions: `calcHouseMaterials`, and `getHouseMaterials`
+The calculator in this version(1.1.3) has two functions: `calcHouseMaterials`, `getHouseMaterials`, and `calcWallLumber`.

 * `calcHouseMaterials`: takes the parameters passed in with the `calc-house-materials` command and console.logs the values.
 * `getHouseMaterials`: takes the parameter passed in with the `get-house-materials` command and console.logs the value.
+* `calcWallLumber`: takes a parameter(inches) for any one given wall, and returns the plates, studs, and EXTRA posts needed for the wall.

 [Read More](./src/calculator/README.md)